 Romans 10:17 (KJV)

 By Bro.
 John L. Cash

 Dr. John L. Cash is the “Country Preacher Dad.”
-He was raised in Stuttgart, Arkansas, and has spent the last 28 years being a country preacher in the piney woods five miles south of the little town of Hickory, Mississippi.
-(On week days has a desk-job at a public school, and until recently taught Latin on closed-circuit-television.)
-He and his lovely wife, Susan, live in the parsonage next door to the Antioch Christian Church (where Autumn is in the air.)
-Their kids include Spencer (age 22), his wife Madeline (age 22), and Seth (age 19).
+He was raised in Stuttgart, Arkansas, and has spent the last 29 years being a country preacher in the piney woods five miles south of the little town of Hickory, Mississippi.
+(On week days has a desk-job at a public school, where he used to teach Latin on closed-circuit-television.)
+He and his lovely wife, Susan, live in the parsonage next door to the Antioch Christian Church (where the Preacher finished the Gospel of Mark in his car this week and is beginning the Book of Psalms.)
+Their kids include Spencer (age 23), his wife Madeline (age 23), and Seth (age 20).